fulldecent/swift6-module-template/Recipe.md

 3. Choose Product > Run
    :white_check_mark: You should see a big white king (♔) after a few moments.
 That means it worked!

+   :information_source: You may see a nag screen in your app about Apple Intelligence.
+This advertisement is installed by Apple and Apple prevents you from removing it.

 4. *Compare with the distributed Swift 6 Module Template repository*